impostorsguides/impostorsguides.github.io/rbenv/part-2/2-k-content.md

 /bin/bash /var/folders/tn/wks_g5zj6sv_6hh0lk6_6gl80000gp/T/rbenv.Eae/root/versions/2.0/bin/rake
 ```

-So if the condition is shebang is a `ruby` shebang, we use `bash` to call the version of the `rake` command that we found.
+So if the condition is shebang is a `ruby` shebang, we use Bash to call the version of the `rake` command that we found.

 <div style="margin: 2em; border-bottom: 1px solid grey"></div>